peterkhe1999/CheatSheet/OSEP/README.md

 Fodhelper tries to locate the following registry key, which does not exist by default in Windows 10: `HKCU:\Software\Classes\ms-settings\shell\open\command`

-If we create the registry key and add the **DelegateExecute** value, Fodhelper will search for the default value (Default) and use the content of the value to create a new process.
+If we create the registry key and add the `DelegateExecute` value, Fodhelper will search for the default value (`Default`) and use the content of the value to create a new process.

 ### Metasploit UAC bypass module (Not working)

-AMSI stops the default Metasploit fodhelper module from bypassing UAC and even kills the existing Meterpreter session.
+AMSI stops the default Metasploit `fodhelper` module from bypassing UAC and even kills the existing Meterpreter session.

-target 1 == Windows x64
+target `1` is equivalent to Windows x64.

 ```
 use exploit/windows/local/bypassuac_fodhelper